pachyderm/pachyderm/doc/concepts/pipeline-concepts/spout.md

 you cannot specify input in the spout pipeline.

-Another important aspect is that in spouts, `pfs/out` is a *named pipeline*, or *First in, First Out* (FIFO), and is not a directory like in standard pipelines.
-Unlike the traditional and familiar to most Linux users pipe, a *named pipe* enables two system processes to access the pipe simultaneously and gives one of the processes read-only and the other process write-only access.
+Another important aspect is that in spouts, `pfs/out` is a *named pipe*, or *First in, First Out* (FIFO), and is not a directory like in standard pipelines.
+Unlike the traditional pipe, that is familiar to most Linux users, a *named pipe* enables two system processes to access the pipe simultaneously and gives one of the processes read-only and the other process write-only access.
 Therefore, the two processes can simultaneously read and write to the same pipe.